kannans89/graphql-learning/ng6/AngularComponent.md

 export class AppModule { }

 ```

-It is clear that `TutsTeacherHelloComponent` is the starting component or root component of the module.
+The `TutsTeacherHelloComponent` is or root component of the module.

 - The Angular CLI creates an **index.html** page .
 To execute and view how the component looks in the browser .We need to use the selector **tt-hello** in index.html as below.